Grokzen/redis-py-cluster/docs/upgrading.rst

 1.2.0 --> Next release
 ----------------------

 Class RedisClusterMgt has been removed.
-You should use the `CLUSTER ...` methods that exists in the `StrictRedisCluster` client class.
+You should use the `CLUSTER ...` methods that exists in the `RedisCluster` client class.

 Method `cluster_delslots` changed argument specification from `self, node_id, *slots` to `self, *slots` and changed the behaviour of the method to now automatically determine the slot_id based on the current cluster structure and where each slot that you want to delete is loated.